nightscout/trio-docs/docs/EN/settings/configuration/preferences/dynamicsettings.md

 Adjust Basal replaces the sensitivity-based formula normally used by Autosens for adjusting your basal rates with a dynamic formula dependent on your TDD of insulin.
 Use this if the current Trio adjustments of basal rates are not adequate.

 ## Threshold Setting (mg/dl)
 The threshold setting is a safety limiter function.
 If blood sugar at any point is predicted to go below this value, Trio will suspend insulin delivery (SMBs are halted and Temp Basal of 0 U/hr set) and wait till its algorithms predict otherwise.
 This setting can be useful if you are experiencing a high number of hypoglycemia events.
-Please review the [OpenAPS documents](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/Understand-determine-basal.html?highlight=Safety%20Threshold) if you want a better understanding of how it is used.</a>
+Please review the [OpenAPS documents](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/Understand-determine-basal.html?highlight=Safety%20Threshold) if you want a better understanding of how it is used.

 The threshold setting is, by default, determined by your blood glucose target setting:

 - Lower Target: 90 mg/dl = Threshold 65 mg/dl
 - Lower Target: 100 mg/dl = Threshold 70 mg/dl
 - Lower Target: 110 mg/dl = Threshold 75 mg/dl
 - Lower Target: 130 mg/dl = Threshold 85 mg/dl

 This setting allows you to choose a higher threshold setting than the default.
 Note that you cannot choose something lower than the default setting for a certain blood glucose target.